tecladocode/rest-apis-flask-python/README.md

 ## Getting started

-Enrol in the course by going to [this link](https://go.tecla.do/rest-apis-ebook).
+Enroll in the course by going to [this link](https://go.tecla.do/rest-apis-ebook).

 Then you can come back here to download the repository.
 This repository contains the code that we develop in each section of the course.